xilojc2001/RepData_PeerAssessment1/PA1_template.md

 filleddata$steps <- mapply(filldata, filleddata$steps, filleddata$interval)
 ```

-Let's see it on a histogram.
+Using the filled data set, let's represent it on a histogram of the total number of steps taken each day and calculate the mean and median total number of steps.

 ```r